Sensory design in the workplace

 Being so close to imagination and feeling, scents can foster moods better than most senses.
 Despite its capacity to influence mood, our sense of smell is often neglected in the workplace.
 But working under the influence of pleasant scents and positive feelings is guaranteed to impact the productivity of a workforce.
 We perform tasks better with the right smells surrounding us.

 You can believe what we say because we practice what we preach.
 Here at Uncommon, we care about how you feel at work.
 Our workspaces are designed with your wellbeing in mind.
 Every single detail helps create an environment in which you can feel good about where and how you work.
 From lighting and noise levels to ergonomics and air quality.
-Visit our locations in Borough and Highbury & Islington to experience our unique vision of working life.
+Visit our locations in Borough, Highbury & Islington, and Fulham to experience our unique vision of working life.